German, Serbian Patriarch: Revitalization of the Church

-German set to revitalize the Serbian Orthodox Church, which (like other religious communities in Yugoslavia) received no state support.
-During his entire tenure, he kept a low profile, while achieving certain goals in this direction.
-Despite harsh conditions, he managed to form several new dioceses: Western Europe (1969), Australia (1973), Vranje (1975) and Canada (1983).

-He oversaw the finishing works on the new seminary complex of buildings in Belgrade (including the campus) in 1958, so today the entire neighborhood surrounding the complex is known as Bogoslovija (Serbian for seminary).
-He also opened new seminary in the Krka monastery in SR Croatia.
-He was very involved in appointing bishops, staunchly pushing his own candidates, especially in the case of the Metropolitanate of Montenegro and the Littoral after the Communists arrested Metropolitan Arsenije Bradvarević in 1954, but German managed to appoint his protégé, Danilo Dajković in 1961.
-He also sent many priests to SR Montenegro as clerical activities had almost completely ceased there after the war.
+Patriarch German set to revitalize the Serbian Orthodox Church, which (like other religious communities in Yugoslavia) received no state support.
+Throughout his tenure, he kept a low profile, while achieving certain goals in this direction.
+Despite harsh conditions, he managed to form several new dioceses: Western Europe (1969), Australia (1973), Vranje (1975), and Canada (1983).
+He oversaw the completion of Serbian Orthodox Seminary in Belgrade (including the campus) in 1958.
+He also opened new seminary at the Krka monastery in Croatia.
+He was very involved in appointing bishops, staunchly pushing his own candidates, especially in the case of the Metropolitanate of Montenegro and the Littoral after the Communists arrested Metropolitan Arsenije Bradvarević in 1954, but Patriarch German managed to appoint his protégé, Danilo Dajković in 1961.
+He also sent many priests to Montenegro as clerical activities had almost completely ceased there after the war.

-In 1984, German visited the site of the Jasenovac concentration camp, saying a now famous line: "To forgive, we must ...to forget, we must not" (Опростити морамо, заборавити не смемо).
+After the death of Josip Broz Tito in 1980, he slowly pushed church issues as Yugoslav society changed and nationalism grew among the various peoples, and in the end he was universally popular among the Serbs and had become a part of the Serbian social elite.
+In 1984, German visited the site of the Jasenovac concentration camp, saying a now famous line: "To forgive, we must ...to forget, we must not".

 Many consider German's greatest achievement to be his successful campaign for the resumption of the construction of the Church of Saint Sava in Belgrade, which was stopped in 1941.
 In 26 years from his appointment, he urged the Communist government 88 times until they finally authorized the construction to continue in 1984.
-Being a massive project, it took a long time and the church was completed in 2021.
+Being a massive project, it took a long time and the church was completed only in 2021.

-Patriarch German was a pragmatic religious leader in times that were very oppressive for religion.
-After the death of Josip Broz Tito in 1980, he slowly pushed church issues as Yugoslav society changed and nationalism grew among the various peoples, and in the end he was universally popular among the Serbs and had become a part of the Serbian social elite.

-Death
+Later years

 In 1989, Patriarch German broke his hip, which led to a series of surgeries and repeated injuries, so the already old patriarch was unable to perform his duties.
-As a result of this, the Holy Synod declared him incapacitated on November 30, 1990, and appointed the metropolitan bishop of Zagreb and Ljubljana Jovan Pavlović as the guardian of the throne and elected the new patriarch, Pavle, on December 1, 1990.
-Patriarch German died in the Military Medical Academy in Belgrade on August 27, 1991, aged 92, and was buried in Belgrade's St. Mark's Church.
+As a result of this, the Holy Synod declared him incapacitated on 30 November 1990, and appointed the metropolitan bishop of Zagreb and Ljubljana Jovan Pavlović as the guardian of the throne and elected the new patriarch, Pavle, on 1 December 1990.
+Patriarch German died at the Military Medical Academy in Belgrade on 27 August 1991, aged 92, and was buried in Church of Saint Mark in Belgrade.
+Patriarch German's tenure of 32 years is one of the longest in the history of the Serbian Orthodox Church.

-Legacy

-His tenure of 32 years is one of the longest in the history of the Serbian Orthodox Church.